fchiossi/Coursera_Capstone/Report_Final.md

 - This analysis lead to the conclusion that the Foursquare data can be used to solve problems like the placing of a new venue on a city.
 In the specific case of Italian Reastaurants in Amsterdam the 2 most promising locations are
   - Van Lennepbuurt
   - Oude Pijp
+- That would be the advice to the client that posed the problem.